Keep up with the latest hiring trends!

 The best leaders of today don’t resemble the medieval archetypes of years gone by.
 The us-and-them gap is quickly closing, and it’s imperative that managers look to embody a different kind of leadership.

-For leaders looking to level-up in 2023, there are a number of different characteristics and processes that need to be considered.
+For leaders looking to level-up, there are a number of different characteristics and processes that need to be considered.
 Back in 2008, Google launched Project Oxygen – an internal investigation into what makes a great manager.
 According to their research, effective leaders are defined by the following eight behaviours:

 - Is a good coach.